simahapa/HW_Git_Concepts/HW_Dec13.md

 <br></br>

-Make a list of all of the CSV or TSV files in the  (https://github.com/ga-students/DS-SEA-08). repo (using a single command).
+### 6. Make a list of all of the CSV or TSV files in the  (https://github.com/ga-students/DS-SEA-08). repo (using a single command).
 You will be working on your local repo on your laptop.
 Think about how wildcard characters can help you with this task.
 <br></br>

+### Answer
 Here is a list of all the csv and TSV files in the class repo
 <br></br>
 `$ find Documents/Siddharth/DS-SEA-08/data -name *.**v